1LV1/1LV1.github.io/_pages/about.md

 I am a product engineer in the semiconductor industry, currently occupied with Python programming for lithography models, which simulate the exposure to development process, contributing to the enhancement of photolithography resolution.

-I completed my Master's degree in physics in July this year, as part of a joint program between [Southern University of Science and Technology](https://www.sustech.edu.cn/en/) and [Institute of Physics, Chinese Academy of Sciences](http://english.iop.cas.cn/).
+I completed my Master's degree in physics in June this year, as part of a joint program between [Southern University of Science and Technology](https://www.sustech.edu.cn/en/) and [Institute of Physics, Chinese Academy of Sciences](http://english.iop.cas.cn/).

 Advised by Prof. [HE Yu](https://sustech.edu.cn/zh/faculties/heyu.html) from the Institute for Quantum Science and Engineering, Sustech, I have dedicated my studies to silicon-based quantum dots, primarily focused on quantum simulation utilizing scanning tunneling microscopy (STM).